ba-st/Willow/docs/Applications.md

     ^JQuery3OnlineLibrary default
 ```

-For the libraries with no offical CDN, you can deploy the static files to disk in your build and upload it to some CDN service, at a minimum you will need:
+For libraries with no offical CDN, you can deploy the static files to disk in your build, and then upload them to a CDN service.

+To achieve this, first execute:
 ```smalltalk
 | libraries |
 libraries := { WillowNamespaceFileMetadataLibrary default }.
 libraries do: [:library | library deployFiles ]
 ```
-and take all this files and upload them to a static file service, so then you can change:
+Then, take the generated files and upload them to a static file service.
+Finally, implement in your application:

 ```
 YourApp>>installFileHandlerAccordingTo: deploymentMode